 The idea of less is more is an important one when it comes to true Italian cuisine.
-You won’t see Italian food overwhelmed with seasonings, spices, and a myriad of ingredients.
+You won’t see italy food tour package overwhelmed with seasonings, spices, and a myriad of ingredients.

 When you keep a dish simple, then it allows seasonal and fresh ingredients to shine.

 Along with that comes the importance of quality ingredients, which was mentioned above as well.
 Source the very best ingredients because you’re going to use fewer of them, and you want them to be special and flavorful.

 Opt for imported Italian items whenever you can, especially when it comes to staples like olive oil and balsamic vinegar.

 Some other Italian staples to consider stocking up on are risotto rice, spaghetti, parmesan cheese, and tagliatelle.